9 Tips I Wish I Knew Before Solo Traveling To Brazil

 Delicious Shrimp and Tapioca Crackers in Brazil

-Brazilian cuisine, overall, is flavorful, heavy on char-grilled meats, and consisting of tons of fresh seafood and produce.
+Brazilian cuisine is GOOD–it’s heavy on char-grilled meats, and consists of tons of fresh seafood and produce.
 I had some great food here, but I also had some not-so-great food here.
 It was completely hit or miss.
 However, to guarantee always eating like a Queen, go for fresh fruit.
-I’ve been to over 60 countries, and never have I ever had fruit as fresh and delicious as the fruit in Brazil.
-I still kick myself for not eating a minimum of 20 açai bowls a day; I only had a few and I’ve been home for a few weeks now and am still thinking of them.
-You can see a full list of everything I ate in Rio de Janeiro here.
+I’ve been to over 80 countries, and never have I ever had fruit as fresh and delicious as the fruit in Brazil.
+I still kick myself for not eating a minimum of 20 açai bowls a day!

 8. The Beaches Are Where It’s At